schubergphilis/terraform-aws-mcaf-service-quotas-manager/README.md

 AWS Service Quotas by default only works with AWS CloudWatch.
 A limited set of Service Quotas have a reference to a CloudWatch metric that is collected by default or as soon as one starts using a service.
 A lot of service quotas however do not have metrics available.
 There is - for example - no metric for the number of ENI's assigned to a Lambda function, but there is a service quota for it.
 This tool leverages AWS config - if enabled - to collect that information; because you rather know upfront if you can request a quota increase or should re-architect your solution.

 In order to collect usage from AWS Config, this tool uses the 'advanced query' functionality in AWS Config.
 The queries return a list of serialized JSON objects as a resultset and a JMESPath expression is used to convert that resultset to a re-usable number.
-Extending the queries - and thus the number of supported service quotas - is easy.
+Extending the queries - and thus the number of supported service quotas - is relatively easy and can be done by extending the custom collection queries file.

 As an example, in [custom_collection_queries.json](https://github.com/schubergphilis/terraform-aws-mcaf-service-quotas-manager/blob/main/service_quotas_manager/service_quotas_manager/custom_collection_queries.json):
 ```jsonc annotate